 For races during daylight application rule 206.02.
 All numbers must be fixed to both sides of the boat on the cell.
+For V Boats the number must be vertical and behind the drivers head.

 14. NATIONAL FLAGS

 All boats will carry the national flag of all competing drivers.